Kyoundere/devops103a/VirtualENVSetup/README.md

 `bundle`<br>
 Which will install a few pre-requisites on the localhost.<br><br>

-The command 'rake spec' while in the spec-tests/ directory will perform a series of checks to see if you have the pre-requisites required to successfully launch the application.
+The command `rake spec` while in the spec-tests/ directory will perform a series of checks to see if you have the pre-requisites required to successfully launch the application.
 If there are any missing after this guide, they will need to be installed for the app to work.<br><br>

 I've automated all of the installations required inside the Unbuntu VM and put them into the `provisions.sh` shell file, which is coded to automatically launch whenever `vagrant up` is called.
 These include:<br><br>
 - `sudo apt-get update -y`